Mosiwi/mosiwi_wiki/docs/source/raspberry/raspberry_index/raspberry_index.md

 # Raspberry index
 -----------------
 <img src="../../_static/raspberry/raspberry_index/1img.jpg" style="zoom:100%">

-The Raspberry Pi Foundation is a UK-based charity with the mission to enable young people to realise their full potential through the power of computing and digital technologies
+The Raspberry Pi Foundation is a UK-based charity with the mission to enable young people to realise their full potential through the power of computing and digital technologies.

 ## Kit
 ------